 Our chihuahua puppies & adult chihuahuas are raised and live inside of our home.
 We don't have a separate kennel building.

 Puppies are in our bedroom for the first 3-4 weeks of life then they move to our living room where they get used to all of the sights, sounds and smells of normal household life.

 We litter box train our puppies (more about this below).

 We don't breed to "sell" puppies or to have puppies to sell.
 First and foremost we breed each litter trying to produce our next show prospect.
-As a result, puppies are not available until they are old enough for us to evaluate (at the earliest 6-7 weeks usually).
+As a result, puppies are not available for deposit until they are old enough for us to evaluate (at the earliest 6-7 weeks usually).